 On July 19, 2021, \$57.5 million of unsecured senior hybrid debentures were issued at a price of \$1,000 per debenture with a term of sixty-six months, due September 30, 2026.
 These debentures bear a fixed interest rate of 5.5% per annum, payable semi-annually in arrears on March 31 and September 30 of each year, commencing September 30, 2021.
-The intended use of the net proceeds of the debentures is to fund anticipated capital expenditures and general corporate purposes.
+The intended use of the net proceeds of the debentures is to fund potential future opportunities and for general corporate purposes.